needyamin/Animation_Themes_Blogger_Custom_Website/README.md

 > At first go to https://blogger.com

-> Create your own blog [Do google if you don't know how to create blogger.com blogs]
+> Create your own blog [https://www.ansnew.com/2021/11/create-blogger-template-from-scratch.html]

 > Then go to "Theme" options